The Review of the Carers (Recognition) Act 2010 and recommendations

 The final report contained ten recommendations, including three recommendations that required minor legislative changes to provisions dealing with the membership and chairing arrangements of the NSW Carers Advisory Council, consultation with carers by public sector agencies in the development of polices that impact on carers and the Carers Charter.
 The Act was amended on 1 June 2017 to implement these recommendations.

-That FACS facilitates access for carers to information about protections for carers embedded in other specific legislation, and about existing complaints mechanisms carers can access.
+That DCJ facilitates access for carers to information about protections for carers embedded in other specific legislation, and about existing complaints mechanisms carers can access.

-That FACS revises the existing NSW Carers (Recognition) Act 2010 Implementation Guidelines for Public Sector Agencies to provide explanation and clarification on section 5, the meaning of 'carer' under the Act, including:
+That DCJ revises the existing NSW Carers (Recognition) Act 2010 Implementation Guidelines for Public Sector Agencies to provide explanation and clarification on section 5, the meaning of 'carer' under the Act, including:

 - clarifying who is considered a carer under the Act.
 For example, confirming that carers of the following groups are covered by the definition- people with dementia and people affected by drug and alcohol issues

 - clarifying that section 5(3) needs to be read in context with all of section 5 (meaning of 'carer') and is not intended to exclude family members or people who live with the person they are caring for

 - providing information about cultural concepts of caring

 That the NSW Carers Charter (Schedule 1 of the Act) be amended to:

 - update and modernise the language used to reflect current social context

 - highlight the importance of considering carers' cultural and linguistic diversity, including Aboriginal culture, in policy, programs and service delivery; Report of the statutory review of the Carers (Recognition) Act 2010 23